bruceravel/demeter/documentation/Athena/hephaestus.rst

 Credits
 -------

--  The layout of HEPHAESTUS -- with its button bar on the left side which changes the mode of the main part of the program -- was inspired by the personal information management program I use on my KDE systems, Kontact.
+-  The layout of :demeter:`hephaestus` -- with its button bar on the left side which changes the mode of the main part of the program -- was inspired by the personal information management program I use on my KDE systems, Kontact.
 I found it effective so I swiped it for this